fuzzymfx/fuzzymfx.github.io/content/current.md

 ##### Current, 2023

+As November comes to an end, I look back at 2023.
+With only a month left, I am looking for my resolutions for this year and wondering if I even came close to starting them.
+I am looking at the decisions that I took in these past eleven months and wondering how much I progressed.

+This year, I

+- Graduated College
+- Got a Job/ started my entrepreneurial journey
+- Moved to Bangalore; started living alone
+- Somehow managed to make money, and send some back home; started paying my bills
+- Started paying taxes

+By the end of this year, I want to have

+- started investing and saving
+- built more projects
+- read more
+- write more
+- consume more information
+- become more fit than I was in January
+- make some vague plan about my future for the next 3 odd years

+Before beginning 2024, I want to have grown to look back at 2023 and be proud of myself; thus, I will be working on myself for the next month.

+The festive season in Nov is always a busy time for us Indians.
+It brings forth long weekends, leaves, and holidays.
+Corporate folks save up leaves and vacation days to go back home and cherish the season with friends and family.
+I went back home for this Diwali.
+We had a Puja at home, and I met my extended family.
+It was a weekend of fun and a break from my work life.
+I got chocolates for Sneha and got her a neck pillow.
+Both my sisters had their birthday at the beginning of November, and I had to get each of them gifts.

+Returning back from home is always a challenge.
+The dreaded steps that I take on mornings when I know I have a flight to catch are the worst.
+This time too, I did not want to return and with each breath that I took, I wished somehow magically I wouldn't have to leave my home, and yet I would be employed and earning a living.
+I had to leave, and with a heavy heart I mustered all courage inside me, and I did.
+Rio never gets why I have to leave.
+He is always by my side whenever I am in my home and tries his best to not let me leave my room.
+There are things that humans do that dogs do not understand, like leaving.
+I wish I could explain to him that I have to leave, and I will be back soon.
+While he knows that I will be back someday, he still makes those puppy eyes, unable to speak up or do anything, just looks at me leave.

+The following week was a stressful one.
+At Stackit, I had a lot of pending tasks on the backlog.
+While back at home I had to prepare for an important test.
+The highlight of the week was watching India go into finals in the ICC Men's Cricket World Cup.
+Even though, I am not a sports fan, looking at my country at the top of the leaderboard, undefeated, making its way to win the finals made me proud.

+October began with a bang.
+I had a lot of trips planned out.
+Khusi had just come back from Dubai, and while returning we planned to go on a trip to Dubai together!
+Meanwhile, my childhood friends and I had a week-long trek planned to Kedarnath, UK.
+Four of us, Mukul, Hritik, Hemant, and I were going to meet in Delhi and then head to Haridwar.
+Read more about the trip [here](#trip).

+Tech:

 I am looking to upgrade my entire desk setup.
 I realized I am spending more time on my desk writing blogs and coding, thus I'm looking to invest in a mechanical keyboard, an ergonomic mouse, a comfortable chair, and a new monitor.

-In the past, I had been using an HP-GK320 wired keyboard with Blue switches, which was cheap and provided an okayish experience.
-The Lenovo Legion gaming mouse also served well.
+I have been using an HP-GK320 wired keyboard with Blue switches for a long time, which is cheap and provides an okayish experience.
+The Lenovo Legion gaming mouse also serves well.
 I've been eyeing a mechanical keyboard, the Ducky One 2 SF for a while, and I'm eager to experience the tactile and audible feedback they provide.
 I am also planning to decide on an ergonomic mouse.
 The Logitech MX Master 3S looks attractive but I haven't settled on anything yet.

 I was using the Acer Ed320QR monitor, which was a 32" curved monitor with a 144Hz refresh rate.
 However, I found the monitor to be lacking in terms of colour accuracy and resolution.
 I have upgraded to the LG Ultragear 32" since it supports WQHD @165Hz, has HDR10, is 99% sRGB accurate and colour calibrated.